gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 41. **The Ultimate List of SANS Cheat Sheets** Massive collection of free cybersecurity cheat sheets for quick reference (login with free SANS account required for some penetration testing resources). https://www.sans.org/blog/the-ultimate-list-of-sans-cheat-sheets/

+42. **CYBER INTELLIGENCE ANALYTICS AND OPERATIONS** Learn:The ins and outs of all stages of the intelligence cycle from collection to analysis from seasoned intel professionals.
+How to employ threat intelligence to conduct comprehensive defense strategies to mitigate potential compromise.
+How to use TI to respond to and minimize impact of cyber incidents.
+How to generate comprehensive and actionable reports to communicate gaps in defenses and intelligence findings to decision makers. https://www.shadowscape.io/cyber-intelligence-analytics-operat

 ## Instructor Led Webinar/ Labs / Workshops

 ### July